 Why Are There Exactly Eight Constitutions?
 The Discovery Behind Eight Constitution Medicine

-Two Kinds of “Constitution” in Korean Medicine
+Two Kinds of “Constitution” in Korean Traditional Medicine

 The first is mutable constitution — the body’s current tendencies shaped by age, environment, diet, and stress.
-This type can shift over time and is the focus of much of general KM diagnosis and treatment.
+This type can shift over time and is the focus of much of general KTM diagnosis and treatment.

-Starting from a thorough grounding in classical Korean constitutional typology, Dr. Kwon made a pivotal clinical observation: each patient’s pulse carried a unique, stable pattern that did not change regardless of the patient’s health state.
+Starting from a thorough grounding in classical Korean constitutional typology, Kuon made a pivotal clinical observation: each patient’s pulse carried a unique, stable pattern that did not change regardless of the patient’s health state.
 No matter how many patients he examined over the years, these pulse patterns fell into exactly eight categories.
 The number did not expand.
 He could find no ninth type.

 This immutable, constitution-specific pulse — what ECM calls the constitutional pulse (체질맥) — became the diagnostic cornerstone of the entire system.
-It is not the same as the ordinary pulse reading used in general KM practice, which assesses current physiological states.
+It is not the same as the ordinary pulse reading used in general KTM practice, which assesses current physiological states.
 The constitutional pulse reveals the underlying organ hierarchy that the patient was born with.

 Why Eight — Not Four, Sixteen, or Sixty-Four?

-A common misconception, even among Korean Medicine practitioners, is that ECM is simply a doubled or refined version of classical four-type constitutional typology.
+A common misconception, even among Korean Traditional Medicine practitioners, is that ECM is simply a doubled or refined version of classical four-type constitutional typology.
 This misreads both systems.

-ECM treats the five Zang organs as a fully integrated system in which all five organs interact simultaneously through antagonistic pairings.
+Eight Constitution Medicine treats the five Zang organs as a fully integrated system in which all five organs interact simultaneously through antagonistic pairings.
 The eight constitutional types emerge from the total arrangement of the entire system — not from the prominence of any single organ.
 In my clinical experience, trying to map ECM types onto classical four-type categories creates diagnostic confusion.
 The systems are best understood independently.

 The Practical Implication: Your Constitution Is Fixed, But Your Health Is Not

 One of the most important — and frequently misunderstood — aspects of ECM is what immutability does and does not mean.
 Your constitutional type will not change over your lifetime.
 The relative hierarchy of your Zang-fu organs is set at birth.
 However, the degree to which that hierarchy creates imbalance, and the severity of any resulting symptoms, can vary enormously depending on diet, lifestyle, and treatment.
+The fixed part is the organ ranking; the disease tendencies that follow from it are probabilities, not certainties.

 A person with Hepatonia (목양체질), a constitution in which liver function is constitutionally dominant, is not destined for liver disease.
 But if that person repeatedly makes dietary choices that further amplify liver function — for example, following a strict plant-based diet — they may develop conditions that seem paradoxical from a conventional medicine perspective, such as non-alcoholic fatty liver despite eating no meat or alcohol.
 Understanding your constitutional type gives you a map of your innate tendencies, so that you can navigate toward health rather than against it.